iancormac84/serialport-rs/README.md

 # Overview

-The library exposes cross-platform serial port functionality through the `SerialPort` trait.
-This library is structured to make this the simplest API to use to encourage cross-platform development by default.
-Working with the resultant `Box<dyn SerialPort>` type is therefore recommended.
-To expose additional platform-specific functionality use the platform-specific structs directly:
+The library exposes cross-platform serial port functionality through the SerialPort struct.
+Additional platform-dependent features can be enabled by importing platform-specific SerialPortExt traits.
+SerialPort implements the standard Read and Write traits.
-`TTYPort` for POSIX systems and `COMPort` for Windows.

 Serial enumeration is provided on most platforms.
 The implementation on Linux using `glibc` relies on `libudev`, an external dynamic library that will need to be available on the system the final